Selective Traffic Enforcement Program

 The course will assist the student with further understanding of vehicle dynamics in a crash.
 The student will take part in more intense study of time/distance calculations, angular momentum, and impact speed calculations using momentum equations.
 This course includes extensive project work and controlled vehicle experiments to provide the student with first-hand experience in crash reconstruction.
 Each student will be required to diagram and analyze different crash scenarios, as well as complete vector sum analyses of each.

-Students will gain a comprehensive understanding of the motivation, basic methods, principles, and operation of radar and laser technology used in speed enforcement.
-Course topics include detailed mathematic and scientific principles for successful use of radar and laser technology, information about moving and stationary radar, legal issues, and preparing for court testimony.
-The course is designed for law enforcement personnel, including but not limited to, field officers, first-line supervisors, managers, administrators and law enforcement program coordinators.
-This course is accredited by the NMLEA.
+This 2-day training assists law enforcement personnel in developing the skills necessary to succesfully operate radar and laser speed measurment devices.
+Students will gain the comprehensive understanding of the motivation, basic methods, principles, and operation of radar and laser speed used in speed enforcement.
+Training topics include detailed mathematic and scientific principles, information about moving and stationary radar, legal issues, and preparring for court testimony.

-*Course Requirements: Attendees must have completed an Instructor Development course and a Radar/LIDAR Operator Course prior to registration.
-Students should bring a radar unit (in-car and/or hand-held), LIDAR unit, reflective vest, and note taking material.
+*PREREQUISITE and REQUIREMENTS: Students should bring a radar unit (in-car and/or hand-held) LIDAR unit, reflective vest, and note taking material.
+Students may attend one class or both classes.

 Managing Police Traffic Services